Jim Jeffords Quotes

 About Author

-The son of Olin M. Jeffords, who served as Chief Justice of the Vermont Supreme Court, James Jeffords was born in Rutland, Vermont.
+The son of Olin M. Jeffords, who served as Chief Justice of the Vermont Supreme Court, Jim Jeffords was born in Rutland, Vermont.
 He graduated from Yale University, served for three years in the United States Navy, and then attended Harvard Law School, from which he received his degree in 1962.
 Jeffords practiced law in southern Vermont and became a resident of Shrewsbury, where he was active in local politics and government as a Republican, including serving as chairman of the town's Republican committee.
 He served one term in the Vermont Senate (1967–1969), and two as Attorney General of Vermont (1969–1973).
 He lost the 1972 Republican primary for Governor of Vermont, but won the election for Vermont's lone seat in the United States House of Representatives in 1974.
 He served in the House from 1975 to 1989; in 1988 he was the successful Republican nominee for the United States Senate seat held by the retiring Robert Stafford.

 Jeffords did not run for reelection in 2006 and retired at the end of his term.
 He was succeeded by Bernie Sanders.
 Jeffords retired to Shrewsbury in 2007.
 After the death of his wife, he moved to the Washington, D.C. area to live closer to his children.
 He died in 2014 from complications associated with Alzheimer's disease, and was buried in Shrewsbury.